Successful $\nu p$-process in neutrino-driven outflows in core-collapse supernovae: Results

 Our findings align nontrivially with modern simulations.
 The PNS mass is controlled by the amount of matter accreted onto the PNS post collapse.
-For light progenitors with masses of $9\mbox{--}10\,M_\odot$ the explosion is achieved quickly and the resulting baryonic PNS mass is close to the Chandrasekhar value.
+For light progenitors with masses of $9\mbox{--}10\,M_\odot$ the explosion is achieved quickly and the resulting baryonic PNS mass is close to the Chandrasekhar value~\cite{Burrows:2019rtd}.
 For more massive progenitors, however, modern multi-dimensional simulations find that extended accretion is not only possible, but a common feature.
-For progenitors of $13\mbox{--}20\, M_\odot$, one finds PNS {masses} in the range $1.6\mbox{--}2.0 \, M_\odot$~\cite{Burrows:2020qrp}.
+For progenitors of $13\mbox{--}20\, M_\odot$, one finds PNS {masses} in the range $1.6\mbox{--}2.0 \, M_\odot$~\cite{Bollig:2020phc, Burrows:2020qrp}.
+This is also supported by the measurements of pulsars in binary- and multiple-star systems that the upper limit on the neutron star mass is at least $\sim 2\,M_\odot$~\cite{ozel:2012,Ozel:2016oaf,Antoniadis:2016hxz}.
+Nearly 20\% of the measured NS masses are $1.8\,M_\odot$ or greater, and it has been suggested that the mass distribution is bimodal, with a secondary peak centered at $M_\text{NS} \sim 1.8\,M_\odot$~\cite{Antoniadis:2016hxz}.
+Note that the masses of cold neutron stars are $5\text{--}10$\% lower than during the HYTW when a significant amount of trapped thermal energy and lepton number still remains in the PNS.